sougato97/btech_matlab/steganography/README.md

-# The authors are - tirtha maitra, sougato bagchi
+# The authors are - tirtha maitra, sougato bagchi, ratan basak